Alveolar hypoventilation is defined as an elevation in PaCO2 to levels >45 mmHg.

 Temple University School of Medicine

-SK is an author of a number of references cited in this monograph.
+SK is an author of a number of references cited in this topic.

-Professor Samuel Krachman would like to gratefully acknowledge Dr Gerard Criner, a previous contributor to this monograph.
+Professor Samuel Krachman would like to gratefully acknowledge Dr Gerard Criner, a previous contributor to this topic.
 GC declares that he has no competing interests.

 Royal Brompton Hospital

 National Heart and Lung Institute